A Decentralized Federated Learning Framework via Committee Mechanism with Convergence Guarantee: Experiments

 \subsubsection{Experiment Setting}

-In this experiment we set $\alpha = 40$, $\omega=40$ and $\epsilon=10$, and we test the Byzantine resilience of CMFL by comparing it with the following Byzantine-tolerant algorithms, which are all aim to design a robust gradient aggregation method.
+In this experiment we set $\alpha = 40$, $\omega=40$ and $\epsilon=10$, and we test the Byzantine resilience of CMFL under two selection strategies by comparing it with the following Byzantine-tolerant algorithms, which are all aim to design a robust gradient aggregation method.

-\begin{itemize} \item \textbf{Median}\cite{pmlr-v80-yin18a}: This aggregation method first sorts the gradients and selects the median to be the global gradient. \item \textbf{Trimmed Mean}\cite{pmlr-v80-yin18a}: This aggregation method first sorts the local gradients, then removes the maximum value of $\beta\%$ and the minimum value of $\beta\%$, and finally aggregates the remaining local gradients to construct the global gradient, where $\beta \in [0,50)$. \item \textbf{Krum}\cite{DBLP:conf/nips/BlanchardMGS17}: This aggregation method assumes that the directions of the local gradients uploaded are relatively similar and sort these local gradients according to their similarity.
-The original Krum algorithm only selects the first local gradient after sorting as the global gradient. \item \textbf{Multi-Krum}\cite{DBLP:conf/nips/BlanchardMGS17}: The Multi-Krum algorithm is an improved version of the original Krum, which selects the top $\alpha\%$ of the sorted local gradients to construct the global gradient.
+\begin{itemize} \item \textbf{Median}\cite{pmlr-v80-yin18a}: This aggregation method first sorts the gradients and selects the median to be the global gradient. \item \textbf{Trimmed Mean}\cite{pmlr-v80-yin18a}: This aggregation method first sorts the local gradients, then removes the maximum value of $\beta\%$ and the minimum value of $\beta\%$, and finally aggregates the remaining local gradients to construct the global gradient, where $\beta \in [0,50)$. \item \textbf{Krum}\cite{Blanchard2017Byzantine}: This aggregation method assumes that the directions of the local gradients uploaded are relatively similar and sort these local gradients according to their similarity.
+The original Krum algorithm only selects the first local gradient after sorting as the global gradient. \item \textbf{Multi-Krum}\cite{Blanchard2017Byzantine}: The Multi-Krum algorithm is an improved version of the original Krum, which selects the top $\alpha\%$ of the sorted local gradients to construct the global gradient.
 Compared with the original Krum, Multi-Krum reduces the fluctuation of the global model effect caused by random factors, making the training process more stable.
 Since Multi-Krum uses more local gradients to construct the global gradients, it can make the global model converge faster than the original Krum. \end{itemize}

 We compare these Byzantine-tolerant algorithms with CMFL considering three different types of attacks: gradient scaling attack, same-value gaussian attack, and back-gradient attack, where the attackers are all aim to compromise some clients and upload the malicious gradients.